 For medical device manufacturers, the specific purpose includes the conformity of the QM system and the devices with the regulatory requirements and, thus also, the safety of patients.

-Depending on the output of individual audits, manufacturers will adapt their long-term planning (the audit program).
+Depending on the results of individual audits, manufacturers will adapt their long-term planning (the audit programme).
 Over time, all aspects of management standard and the entire QM system must be audited.

 The definition of the term audit and more can be found under the keyword “audit.“

 - Duration & timing: Plan when to conduct the internal audits.
-The audit program usually only specifies the time periods.
+The audit programme usually only specifies the time periods.

 - Methods: Plan the methods/procedures you want to use for auditing.
 You can read more about these methods below.